 A grading practices committee made up of students, teachers, parents and administrators was charged with studying this issue.
-Recently, the Chesterfield County School Board reviewed recommendations from the grading committee, suggested changes and announced plans for a public engagement session with students, staff members and parents to receive additional input.
+During the 2013-14 school year, the Chesterfield County School Board reviewed recommendations from the grading committee, suggested changes and hosted a public engagement session with students, staff members and parents to receive additional input.

-The grading practices committee also reviewed a 10-point grading scale as an alternative to our current 6-point scale for grades 3-12.
+The grading practices committee proposed a 10-point grading scale as an alternative to the previous 6-point grading scale that was being implemented.
 Many school divisions in Virginia and across the country have made this switch in recent years.
-The proposed 10-point scale is based on the College Board’s grading scale.
+The 10-point scale is based on the College Board’s grading scale.
 Most colleges and many high schools use this scale.
-The proposed scale is expected to make our students more competitive for college admissions and scholarships, and it should also serve as a motivator that will increase student attendance and enrollment in more-rigorous course offerings.
+The 10-point scale makes our students more competitive for college admissions and scholarships, and serves as a motivator that will increase student attendance and enrollment in more-rigorous course offerings.

-Subsequently, a team of school division staff members worked to redefine expectations for student report cards.
-Current report cards have not been revised or updated for several decades.
-They represent how we used to teach, learn and assess and do not take into account many of the 21st-century skills that our students are learning today.
+Subsequently, a team of school division staff members worked to redefine expectations for student report cards to reflect the recommendations of the committee.
+Prior to the committee work, report cards had not been revised or updated for several decades.
+The report cards represented how we used to teach, learn and assess and did not take into account many of the 21st-century skills that our students are learning today.